-Sen. John Cornyn (R-TX): [H]e would actively oppose Mr. Hagel, a Republican from Nebraska, should President Barack Obama nominate him to the top Pentagon job.
-Mr. Cornyn predicted many members of his caucus would join him in moving to block Mr. Hagel.
-“Some of Sen. Hagel’s positions would either render America weaker or create ambiguity in regard to our role in maintaining security and peace,” Sen. Cornyn said.
-“He has taken positions I think are outside the mainstream and are atypical, even of this administration.”
+Senator John Kornin (R-TX): He will actively oppose Mr. Hagel, a Republican from Nebraska, if President Barack Obama appoints him to the highest office at the Pentagon.
+Mr. Corninus predicted that many members of his faction would join him in moving to block Mr. Hagel.
+"Some of Senator Hagel's positions will either weaken America or create ambiguity about our role in maintaining security and peace," Senator Kornin said.
+"He has taken positions that I think are beyond the mainstream and atypical even for this administration.

-The Washington Post: Mr. Hagel’s stated positions on critical issues, ranging from defense spending to Iran, fall well to the left of those pursued by Mr. Obama during his first term — and place him near the fringe of the Senate that would be asked to confirm him.
+The Washington Post: Mr. Hagel's stated positions on critical issues, ranging from defense spending to Iran, lag well behind Mr. Obama's first term in office - and put him near the perimeter of the Senate, which will have to confirm him.

-The Wall Street Journal: Mr. Obama can do better than Mr. Hagel—for example, by choosing former Defense Under Secretary Michele Flournoy, or perhaps Colin Powell.
-If he does nominate Mr. Hagel, the Senate will have to prevent the Administration’s senior security ranks from being dominated by a flock of doves who think the world is better off with a militarily weaker America.
+Wall Street Journal: Obama can do better than Mr. Hagel, for example, by choosing former deputy defense secretary Michel Flornois or possibly Colin Powell.
+If he does nominate Mr. Hagel, the senate will have to prevent the administration's top security officials from being dominated by a pack of pigeons who think the world is better off with a militarily weaker America.